dkondor/wstroke/README.md

  [3ac0284](https://github.com/WayfireWM/wayfire/commit/3ac028406cc3697dd40c128721fb6e681b00c337)), use [this state](https://github.com/dkondor/wstroke/tree/0401b4f608c7d265a10fa2e7f4ce2dafb9caca4b)  (run `git checkout 0401b4f` before building).
 If using multiple monitors, you can separately apply the fix to [issue #5](https://github.com/dkondor/wstroke/issues/5): `git cherry-pick 1c02905a4e`
  - For recent versions of Wayfire (0.8.0 or newer), use this branch (and report issues for build failures).

+The current version supports building against wlroots versions 0.16-0.18.
+However, the version of wlroots should be the same that was used for building Wayfire (this should be detected during compilation).
+If you would like to (or need to) use wlroots 0.18, you need to use the [track-wlroots](https://github.com/WayfireWM/wayfire/tree/track-wlroots) branch of Wayfire.

 ### Running